 If you have a cat, your kids might enjoy growing catnip in your garden.
 You can even grow it inside of a pot so that you can avoid stray cats smelling it from inside.
 Catnip grows easily — in fact, sometimes too easy.
 You might find yourself tearing it up by the roots or pruning it, as it can become invasive.
 However, kids will enjoy seeing their feline friends go crazy for the treat.

-Snap peas are a delicious snack.
+Snap peas are a delicious snack, and one of many different types of peas.
 They are easy to grow in a pot or a greenhouse, though a traditional garden bed is perfect, too.
 Kids often have fun watching them grow and, of course, picking them and eating them right off the pod.
 It is also easy to save some peas, dry them, and plant them next year.

 Some strawberry varieties are easier to grow than others.
 Alpine strawberries are easy to grow and make a great edible ground cover.
 You may want to consider a type that produces smaller fruit and blooms earlier, such as Delizz or Berried Treasure.
 Start with a plant to get things growing more quickly.
 Your kids will love seeing the delicious red fruit grow.
 You might even need to stop them from eating them straight off the bush.